ishanguliani/json-parser-beautify/README.md

 # json-parser-beautify
-input a json file and see its contents in a well indented format
+This script came up while trying to go through a 5 GB dataset with json data.
+There was a need to sift throught the json attributes in a nice looking (indented, spaced) json format to understand it better.
+This would then be represented it in an ER diagram.

 # How to use (works with python 2.7 and python 3)